-This plan does not only capture our values, highlight our goals and ambitions, but also wrestles with our challenges.
+This plan not only captures our values, highlights our goals and ambitions, but also wrestles with our challenges.
 How do we protect our diverse, close-knit community in the context of rising real estate costs and the constant threat of displacement?
 What is the best way to use the four square miles of land we have to work with?
 How can we incorporate equity into everything we do, and ensure that everyone has access to meaningful opportunity?
 What needs to happen to ensure Somerville remains a welcoming place for everyone, from people who have been here for generations to our brand new neighbors?